 Climate: Annual Monthly Weather in Osaka

-To help you better understand the weather in Osaka, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+Check out holiday-weather.com for more on the weather in Osaka.
+To help you understand it better, I’ve created the average temperature and annual rainfall graphs below.
+Suggested months to visit are colored in orange.

 TRAVELING TO OSAKA